What are inbound links and why do they matter?

 - The link to your page

-- The anchor text to which is attached
+- The anchor text, or the text that is clickable

 These are links from your website to other specific websites.
 They are meant to take you elsewhere and help you add more value to your content.